johnroutledge/milestone-project-1/README.md

 The ideal customer for the website would be:
 * Thai
-* Has children
+* Someone who has children
 * Looking to emigrate to the UK
-* Someone who wants to improve his/her/their children's English
+* A thai who wants to improve his/her/their children's English

 People visiting this website are looking for:
 * Guidance on the UK immigration process